robertlarkins/preferred-development-practices/C#/ProjectStructure.md

 ## Directory.Build.props

-This provides base settings that get applied to all projects in the solution.
+Directory.Build.props provides base settings that are automatically imported and applied to all projects in the solution.
 An example of one is provided in C#/BaseFiles/Directory.Build.props.

 Recommended settings (placed inside a `<ProjectGroup>`) include: